Quick Review of Container Image Creation and Usage #

 Start:

-- Starts a stopped container, typically one that has been stopped
+- Starts a stopped container

 docker container start <CONTAINER_ID or NAME>